Bob Carver: Amplifier modeling

 This also started Carver's departure from the M-series amplifier to the more robust and current-pushing TFM series amplifiers.
 The TFM amplifiers were designed specifically to drive the demanding load of the Amazing ribbon loudspeakers.
-The apex of Carver's amplifier line was the Lightstar, which is now a collectors' item.
+The apex of Carver's amplifier line was the Lightstar, which is now a collector's item.
 Only approximately 100 of the amplifiers were made.
 The original Lightstar amplifier, called the Lightstar Reference, featured a dual-monoblock design, with separate power cords for each channel.
-A later version, called the Lightstar 2.0, featured one power cord & other cost-saving measures to shave approximately $1800 off the retail price.
+A later version, called the Lightstar 2.0, featured one power cord and other cost-saving measures to shave approximately $1800 off the retail price.
 The two are reported to be sonically identical.

 Carver also later sued Stereophile magazine for its alleged bias against Carver products.
 (Stereophile had first filed suit against Carver for reprinting the magazine's copyrighted material without authorization.)
 The case was arbitrated with neither side awarded damages.